harrymac1972/regex_tut/gist-template.md

 ### Quantifiers

 Quantifiers determine the frequency of repetition for a specific segment of your regular expression.
-Whenever there's a need to repeat a component within a regex, a quantifier can be appended to indicate the desired repetition count.
+Whenever there's a need to repeat a component within a regex, a quantifier can be appended to indicate the desired repetition count.<br>

+`{MAX,MIN}` - missing parameter == 'any'

-eg:'Range Quantifier' `enrol{1,2}` you'll be able to match both enrol AND enroll.
+eg: 'Range Quantifier' `enrol{1,2}` you'll be able to match both enrol AND enroll.
 Note that other Quantifiers can be translated into ranges for comprehension.

 `?` is `{0,1}`<br>